Online matching games in bipartite expanders and applications: Fast online matching with -expiration

-{\em Examples.} Consider the 2 graphs in the introduction.
+{\em Examples.} Recall the 2 graphs in the introduction, which are shown again.
 Recall that the left graph has offline matching up to~$2$.
-This graph graph does not have incremental matching up to~$2$, because if the middle node is selected first, then 1 of the 2 other nodes can not be matched.
+This graph does not have incremental matching up to~$2$, because if the middle node is selected first, then 1 of the 2 other nodes can not be matched.

-The right graph does have incremental matching up to $2$.
-It even has $3$-round matching.
-But it does not have matching up to~$2$ with $2$-expiration.
+The right graph does have incremental matching up to~$2$.
+But it does not have $3$-round matching up to~$2$, and also no $2$-expiring matching up to~$2$, because Requester's strategy from \cref{foot:matchingGameExample} has 3 rounds, and in the 3rd round, the match from the 1st round is retracted.

-\begin{definition} Let $N$ denote the total number of nodes in the graph of a matching game and let $D$ denote the right degree.
-We say that a graph has {\em fast} matching if Matcher has a strategy for which replies can be computed in time $O(D\log N)$. \end{definition}
+We now define {\em fast} matching algorithms.
+Graphs are given in adjacency list representation and checking whether an edge belongs to the matching requires $O(1)$ time.

+\begin{definition*} Consider a graph with $N$ left nodes and left degree~$D$.
+We call a matching strategy {\em fast} if the strategy can be presented by a retraction and a match generation algorithm as explained in the previous section and the runtime of both algorithms is $O(D \log N)$. \end{definition*}

-In~\cite[p229 bottom]{mus-rom-she:j:muchnik} and \cite[Corollary 2.11]{bau-zim:j:univcompression} it is proven that $1$-expansion up to $K$ implies fast incremental matching up to $2K$ with load $2 + \log K$.
+In~\cite[p229 bottom]{mus-rom-she:j:muchnik} and \cite[Corollary 2.11]{bau-zim:j:univcompression} it is proven that $1$-expansion up to~$K$ implies fast incremental matching up to~$2K$ with load $1 + \lfloor \log K \rfloor$.
 In the remainder of this section we prove the following extension of this result.

-\begin{proposition} If a graph has $1$-expansion up to $K$, then it has fast $T$-expiring matching up to $K$ with load~$O(\log (KT))$. \end{proposition}
+\begin{proposition} If a graph has $1$-expansion up to~$K$, then it has $T$-expiring fast matching up to~$K$ with load~$O(\log T)$. \end{proposition}

-An {$\ell$-clone} of a graph $G$ is a graph obtained from $\ell$ copies of $G$ by identifying the nodes in the left set.
+An {\em $\ell$-clone} of a graph $G$ is a graph obtained from $\ell$ copies of $G$ by identifying the left nodes.

-Remarks. \\- A graph $G$ has $e$-expansion if and only if an $\ell$-clone has $(e\ell)$-expansion. \\- A graph has matching with load $\ell$ (of any of the above types) if and only if an $\ell$-clone has such a matching with load 1.
+Remarks. \\-- A graph $G$ has $e$-expansion if and only if an $\ell$-clone has $(e\ell)$-expansion. \\-- For each of the different matching games above, the following holds.
+A graph has matching with load $\ell$ if and only if an $\ell$-clone has matching with load~1.